hoangduytran/blender-manual/manual/sculpt_paint/sculpting/editing/mask.rst

    Increase/Decrease Contrast
       Changes the contrast of the mask.

-In the :ref:`Adjust Last Operation <bpy.ops.screen.redo_last>` panel there are further options.
+In the :ref:`Adjust Last Operation <bpy.ops.screen.redo_last>` panel there are further options to add iterations for a stronger effect.

 Iterations
    The number of times the filter is applied.